CrunchyData/pg_tileserv/README.md

 ### Table Tile Request Customization

-Most developers will just use the `tileurl` as is, but it possible to some parameters to to the URL to customize behaviour at run time:
+Most developers will just use the `tileurl` as is, but it possible to add some parameters to the URL to customize behaviour at run time:

 * `limit` controls the number of features to write to a tile, the default is 50000.
 * `resolution` controls the resolution of a tile, the default is 4096 units per side for a tile.